Geoffrey Fisher: Early years

-Fisher was born at the rectory, Higham on the Hill, Leicestershire, youngest of the ten children of the Rev Henry Fisher and his wife Katherine, née Richmond.
+Geoffrey Francis Fisher was born on 5 May 1887 at the rectory, Higham on the Hill, Leicestershire, youngest of the ten children of the Rev Henry Fisher and his wife Katherine, née Richmond.
 A Fisher had served as rector of Higham since 1772: Henry Fisher's father and grandfather had preceded him; his eldest son, Legh, later held the post.
 (Note: There was a 24-year gap between Henry and Legh's tenure; the latter was appointed in 1943.)
 After a short time in the Higham village school Fisher was sent to Lindley Lodge, a local preparatory school and in September 1901, having gained a scholarship, he entered Marlborough College, a public school in Wiltshire.
 He was greatly influenced by the headmaster, Frank Fletcher, an inspiring teacher, (Note: Sir Frank Fletcher (1870–1954) was described by William Temple, Fisher's predecessor as Archbishop of Canterbury, another former Fletcher pupil, as "a supreme teacher") under whose guidance he did well both academically and in sport.

 From Marlborough, Fisher won a scholarship to Exeter College, Oxford, going up in October 1906.
 The college had a strong Anglican tradition with both the low church evangelical and high church Anglo-Catholic wings represented.
 Fisher, though temperamentally inclined to the former, felt that both had much to offer.
 He disapproved of those in either camp who believed they had a monopoly of the truth.
 He rowed and played rugby for the college and distinguished himself academically, leaving with a triple first.
 (Note: He gained a first in Mods (i.e. "Classical Moderations" – Greek and Latin literature) in 1908; another in Greats ("Literae Humaniores" – philosophy and ancient history) in 1910; and finally in theology in 1911.)

 After completing his studies Fisher declined two offers of lecturerships in theology from Oxford colleges.
 Although intellectually able he was not of an academic turn of mind.
 In the words of his biographer David Hein, "scholars must be intellectually imaginative and also persistently dissatisfied, even sceptical, in a way that Fisher never was".
 He said that he did not want "to go on asking questions to which there is no answer".
 He accepted an invitation from Fletcher to return to Marlborough as a member of the teaching staff, remaining there for three years, during which time he went to Wells Theological College during the long summer vacation in 1911, and was ordained deacon in 1912, and priest in 1913.